JZ987/EnigmaLite/README.md

 This class contains the necessary methods for encrypting/decrypting text with a single key, in multiple variations.
 It is called by the Implementation class.
 Asymmetric.java:
 This class contains the necessary methods for encrypting text with a public encryption key an a separate, private decryption key, in multiple variations.
 It is called by the Implementation class.
+This class is currently unfinished.
 Hash.java:
 This class contains the methods for creating hashes out of strings of text.
-It is called by the Implementation class. alphabet.txt:
+It is called by the Implementation class.
+This class is currently unfinished. alphabet.txt:
-This document contains variations on the alphabet and is used for testing/debugging encryption methods. cipher.txt:
+This document contains variations on the alphabet and is used for testing/debugging encryption methods. caesar.txt:
 This document is a string of text, the first 10 chapters of Caesar's Gallic Wars, that can be used for testing encryption and decryption algorithms.

 Running the Program:
 Simply compile and run the Driver.java file while all files are in the same folder.
 Files can be read from anywhere as long as a path is specified, but currently they can only be written into the EnigmaLitebin folder in the program folder.
 We are working on a debug mode that converts everything to a single commandline, as well as a GUI.

+For Testing:
+Everything can be tested by using the program to encrypt and decrypt text files, especially using edge cases.
+Use the Driver.java file to run the code.
+Running this will prompt the user to choose an interface.